Kong/docs.konghq.com/app/_hub/kong-inc/acl/index.md

       description: |
         Flag which if enabled (`true`), prevents the `X-Consumer-Groups` header to be sent in the request to the upstream service.
   extra: |
-    Note that the `whitelist` and `blacklist` models are mutually exclusive in their usage, as they provide complimentary approaches.
-That is, you cannot configure an ACL with both `whitelist` and `blacklist` configurations.
-An ACL with a `whitelist` provides a positive security model, in which the configured groups are allowed access to the resources, and all others are inherently rejected.
-By contrast, a `blacklist` configuration provides a negative security model, in which certain groups are explicitly denied access to the resource (and all others are inherently allowed).
+    Note that the `allow` and `deny` models are mutually exclusive in their usage, as they provide complimentary approaches.
+That is, you cannot configure an ACL with both `allow` and `deny` configurations.
+An ACL with an `allow` provides a positive security model, in which the configured groups are allowed access to the resources, and all others are inherently rejected.
+By contrast, a `deny` configuration provides a negative security model, in which certain groups are explicitly denied access to the resource (and all others are inherently allowed).
 ---

 ### Usage